 Base vs. Instruct Models

-The base TinyLlama was trained purely on next-token prediction over a huge text corpus.
-It knows a lot about language but has never been taught the behavior of answering a user.
-Instruction tuning fixes that by fine-tuning on conversations — pairs of user messages and ideal assistant replies — so the model learns the chat format and the habit of being helpful.
+The base TinyLlama was trained only on next-token prediction over a huge text corpus.
+It knows a lot about language.
+But it has never been taught the behavior of answering a user.
+So, here comes instruction tuning to the rescue.
+It fine-tunes the model on conversations, which are pairs of user messages and ideal assistant replies.
+This way the model learns the chat format and the habit of being helpful.

-You will use QLoRA for this: the base model is quantized to 4-bit and frozen, and you train only small LoRA adapters on top.
+We use QLoRA for this.
+The base model is quantized to 4-bit and frozen.
+We train only small LoRA adapters on top.
 This recap from the previous tutorial is worth keeping in mind:

 Note

-QLoRA uses normalized quantization (NF4) to quantize weights to 4-bit while keeping them on the same scale as the originals, preserving performance during fine-tuning.
-It is what lets a 1.1B model train comfortably on a single GPU.
+QLoRA uses normalized quantization (NF4) to quantize weights to 4-bit.
+It keeps them on the same scale as the originals, which preserves performance during fine-tuning.
+This is what lets a 1.1B model train comfortably on a single GPU.

 A base model continues text; instruction tuning teaches it to answer the user in a chat format.